Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Analysis

 \end{proposition}

 A graphical representation of the rate-functions that determine the asymptotic likelihoods of outcomes of this guessing race can be found in Fig.~\ref{fig:1}.
-When all symbols are subject to noise, as in \cite{Duffy18,Duffy19}, the channel is within capacity so long as the zero of the rate-function for guessing noise, which occurs at the Shannon entropy rate of the noise $\HN$, is smaller than the zero of the rate-function for identifying a non-transmitted code-word, which occurs at $1-R$, where $R$ is the normalized code-book rate.
-As in all likelihood the correct decoding is identified after fewer queries than an incorrect element of the code-book would be identified, the algorithm experiences concentration onto correct decodings, which leads to the proof of the classical hard detection Channel Coding Theorem, $R<1-\HN$, in \cite{Duffy18,Duffy19}.
+When all symbols are subject to noise, as in \cite{Duffy18,Duffy19}, the channel is within capacity so long as the zero of the rate-function for guessing noise, which occurs at the Shannon entropy rate of the noise $\HN$, is smaller than the zero of the rate-function for identifying a non-transmitted code-word, which occurs at $1-R$, where $R$ is the normalized codebook rate.
+As in all likelihood the correct decoding is identified after fewer queries than an incorrect element of the codebook would be identified, the algorithm experiences concentration onto a correct decoding, which leads to the proof of the classical hard detection Channel Coding Theorem, $R<1-\HN$, in \cite{Duffy18,Duffy19}.
 In the present paper, the zero of the rate function for the subordinated noise-guessing occurs at $\muL\HN$, the average number of potentially noise-impacted symbols times the Shannon entropy of the noise.
 So long as $\muL\HN$ is smaller than $1-R$, noise-guessing concentrates on identifying correct decodings before erroneous ones, leading to the Symbol Reliability Channel Coding Theorem, proved below, where any $R<1-\muL\HN$ is achievable.

-While we determine overall error exponents, the additional information of the proportion of potentially noise-impacted symbols is available to the receiver and so it is reasonable to consider error exponents subject to its knowledge.
-In particular, define
+The proportion of potentially noise-impacted symbols is available to the receiver and so it is reasonable to consider error exponents subject to its knowledge.
+We characterize these error exponents in terms of $R$ and the rate-function $\INLjoint$ given in Eq. \eqref{eq:INLjoint}.In particular, define

-to be the probability exponent that the proportion of potentially noise-impacted symbols is $l$, and that there is an error, as the number of queries required to identify a non-transmitted code-word is smaller than the number of queries required to identify the true noise.
-We characterize these error exponents in terms of the code-book rate $R$ and the rate-function $\INLjoint$ given in equation \eqref{eq:INLjoint}.
+to be the probability exponent that the proportion of potentially noise-impacted symbols, representing the size of the mask, is $l$, and that there is an error, as the number of queries required to identify a non-transmitted code-word is smaller than the number of queries required to identify the true noise.